Capillary/ecom-api-document/source/includes/_product.md

 ## Remove Offer Text

-Removes offer text for the merchant.
+Removes all offer descriptions of the merchant.